QuantEcon/lecture-python-intro/lectures/markov_chains.md

 plt.show()
 ```

-We can see that the time spent at each state quickly converges to the stationary distribution.
+Note that the average time spent at each state quickly converges to the stationary distribution.

 ```{solution-end}
 ```